expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 _Android only_

-Returns a list of applications package names supporting Custom Tabs, Custom Tabs service, user chosen and prefered one.
+Returns a list of applications package names supporting Custom Tabs, Custom Tabs service, user chosen and preferred one.
 This may not be fully reliable, since it uses `PackageManager.getResolvingActivities` under the hood.
 (For example, some browsers might not be present in `browserPackages` list once another browser is set to defult.)

 #### Returns

 The promise resolves with `{ browserPackages: string[], defaultPackage: string, servicePackages: string[], preferredPackage: string }`

-- **browserPackages (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs.
+- **browserPackages (_string[]_)** : All packages recognized by `PackageManager` as capable of handling Custom Tabs.
 Empty array means there is no supporting browsers on device.
-- **defaultPackage (_string_)** : Default package chosen by user.
+- **defaultPackage (_string_ | null)** : Default package chosen by user.
 Null if there is no such packages.
 Null usually means, that user will be prompted to choose from available packages.
-- **servicePackages (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs Service.
+- **servicePackages (_string[]_)** : All packages recognized by `PackageManager` as capable of handling Custom Tabs Service.
 This service is used by [`warmUpAsync`](#webbrowserwarmupasyncnbrowserpackage), [`mayInitWithUrlAsync`](#webbrowsermayinitwithurlasyncurl-package) and [`coolDownAsync`](#webbrowsercooldownasyncbrowserpackage).
-- **preferredPackage (_string_)** : Package preferred by CustomTabsClient to be used to handle Custom Tabs.
+- **preferredPackage (_string_ | null)** : Package preferred by `CustomTabsClient` to be used to handle Custom Tabs.
 It favors browser chosen by user as default, as long as it is present on both `browserPackages` and `servicePackages` lists.
 Only such browsers are considered as fully supporting Custom Tabs.
-It might be `null` when there is no such browser installed or when default browser is not on `servicePackages` list.
+It might be `null` when there is no such browser installed or when default browser is not in `servicePackages` list.

 In general, services are used to perform background tasks.
-If a browser is available on `servicePackage` list, it should be capable of performing [`warmUpAsync`](#webbrowserwarmupasyncnbrowserpackage), [`mayInitWithUrlAsync`](#webbrowsermayinitwithurlasyncurl-package) and [`coolDownAsync`](#webbrowsercooldownasyncbrowserpackage).
-For opening an actual webPage, browser must be on `browserPackages` list.
-Browser has to be on both lists to be considered as fully supporting Custom Tabs.
+If a browser is available in `servicePackage` list, it should be capable of performing [`warmUpAsync`](#webbrowserwarmupasyncnbrowserpackage), [`mayInitWithUrlAsync`](#webbrowsermayinitwithurlasyncurl-package) and [`coolDownAsync`](#webbrowsercooldownasyncbrowserpackage).
+For opening an actual web page, browser must be in `browserPackages` list.
+A browser has to be present in both lists to be considered as fully supporting Custom Tabs.

 #